dalejn/cleanBib/README.md

   * Yes, the [Gender API supports 177 countries](https://gender-api.com/en/frequently-asked-questions?gclid=Cj0KCQiAmZDxBRDIARIsABnkbYTy9MHmGoR2uBhxEKANbT9B9EFVOSiRzbGeQi7nUn6ODH83s6-RZKwaAjpZEALw_wcB#which-countries-are-supported).
 * Are self-citations included?
   * We do not include self-citations by default.
 We define self-citations as those including your first or last author as a co-author.
+* What if a reference has only 1 author?
+  * We count that author as both the first and last author.
 * What about gender-neutral names?
   * We exclude names that cannot be classified with >70% confidence.
 These are reported in the `Diversity Statement` as "unknown."
 * What is an `.aux` file?